MaximilianBeckers/FDRthresholding/readme.md

 Both usage of local resolution and atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too!
+Make sure orientations of model maps and/or local resolution maps with respect to the input EM-map are correct.

 ## Demonstration with TRPV1 EMD5778